magnolia-k/Enbld/README.md

         };
     }

-### Execute DSL file.
+### Execute configuration file

     $ ./samples/git_install.plx

-### Target software is installed.
+### Target software is installed

     $ git --version
     git version [latest version]

-### Upgrade target software
+### Upgrade installed software

-Then, if the software of a latest version is released, please execute a DSL file again.
+Then, if the software of a latest version is released, please execute a configuration file again.
 The software of the latest version will be installed.

     $ ./samples/git_install.plx

 Latest software is installed.

-## INSTALL SPECIFIC VERSION SOFTWARE
+## INSTALL SPECIFIC VERSION

-A specific version is specified in DSL. -> version '1.8';
+A specific version is specified in setting file. -> version '5.18.1';

     $ cat samples/specific_version_install.plx
     #!/usr/bin/perl